 There's a New Way to Make Someone Feel Inferior

-New research shows the dangers to relationships of "phubbing."
+New research shows the dangers of "phubbing" in relationships.

 Before smartphones became ubiquitous, if you wanted to snub a person you were with, you would not have such an easily available option.
 In the middle of a conversation, would you pull out a novel or a magazine and just start reading?
 Would you, while out to dinner with your partner or a friend, pull out a pad of paper and just start writing a letter to someone else?
 Would you pull out a deck of cards and start playing solitaire?
 Even if you were bored to tears, it’s unlikely you’d engage in such overtly rude behavior.
 Furthermore, before smartphones, if you were at a social engagement, other people wouldn’t be able to reach you.
 You also wouldn’t have little distractions at your fingertips in the form of email, texts, online games, shopping apps, and streaming videos.

 Additionally, phubbing influences the target’s need to feel in control during social interactions.
 When you’re communicating directly with your interaction partner, you have a say in how the conversation goes.
 When that partner phubs you, you’ve lost that control.
-Sense of control, then, becomes another factor in the prediction of whether a phubbee is made to feel inferior.
+Sense of control, then, becomes another factor in the prediction of whether the phubbed is made to feel inferior.

 It is also possible, however, that as phubbing becomes somewhat normative, its impact on you as the target becomes reduced, because you don’t view it as social rejection.
 It’s also possible that you have a particularly high threshold to feeling snubbed, also known as rejection sensitivity.
 You just may not particularly care if your partner suddenly takes a call or becomes lost in the process of smartphone surfing.